Audit the Content You Have to Identify the Content You Need to Enhance the Buyer Journey

 I’m talking about the strategy before the content strategy.
 The content audit.

-If your business is anything like most, you have a disorganized vault of content that likely includes blog posts, videos, whitepapers, how-to guides, one-pagers, service briefs, advertising, data sheets and more.
+If your business is anything like most, you have a disorganized vault of content that likely includes any number of the following: blog posts, videos, whitepapers, how-to guides, one-pagers, service briefs, advertising, datasheets, and more.

 When you have a lot of disparate content, there are a few things that are probably true: